Nitesh-thapliyal/AWS-Solution-Architect-Guide/README.md

 - After setting the rules only selected public IP will be allowed to connect

-> If we want to provision instance we need to provide Security Group, it ios compulsory
+> If we want to provision instance we need to provide Security Group, it is compulsory

 ```mermaid